ethereum/EIPs/EIPS/eip-beacon_chain_push_withdrawals.md

 ### Transaction processing

-When processing a transaction with `WITHDRAWAL_TX_TYPE` type, the implementation should make a balance transfer for `amount` Gwei to the `address` specified by the `WithdrawalTransaction`.
+When processing a transaction with `WITHDRAWAL_TX_TYPE` type, the implementation should make a balance transfer for `amount` Wei to the `address` specified by the `WithdrawalTransaction`.
 There is no source for this balance transfer, much like the coinbase transfer.

 This balance transfer is unconditional and **MUST** not fail.